rx-angular/rx-angular/README.md

 ### Using `@rx-angular/template`

 This is an example of how to use the `*rxLet` directive to bind an Observable value to the template.
-In this example, the `TimeComponent` defines a property `time$`, which is an Observable that emits a value every second using the `timer` operator.
+In this example, the component defines a property `time$`, which is an Observable that emits a value every second using the `timer` operator.
 The emitted values are mapped to the current time string using the `map` operator which is then displayed in the template using `*rxLet`.

 ```ts
 @Component({